The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 Financial Reminder

 "Please remember that once you convert money market fund (basically cash) from your Trad IRA to Roth IRA, you actually have to chose + BUY the Index Funds ETF like a Vanguard Total Stock Index (VTI) for it to grow within your Fidelity Brokerage account.
-It is surprisingly too commonplace to see many optometrists who are shocked why their Roth IRA return 0% for the last 5 years because they forgot to select the investments"
+It is surprisingly too commonplace to see many doctors who are shocked why their Roth IRA return 0% for the last 5 years because they forgot to select the investments"

 Step 6: Repeat for your Spouse (if applicable)